Siikakala/random_powershell/MQTT/README.md

 ### Plans
 I want to implement these in some point:
-* ~~Put PC to sleep with MQTT trigger~~ done
 * ~~Send information if there's active wake lock preventing PC to sleep~~ way too much hassle.
 Found some [examples](https://github.com/diversenok/Powercfg) but it still requires admin permissions and I don't want to run this script as admin.

 These needs some love:
 * Voicemeeter thread ~~might~~ does not initialize properly if the thread has died once - gracefully or not
   * Prevents audio automations
-  * Currently not killing threads every 24 hours, which seems to help.
-Restart counter could also work, so that the script triggers ctrl-c internally if restart count of any thread is over, let's say, 20.
+  * Currently not killing threads every 24 hours, which seems to help. ~~Restart counter could also work, so that the script triggers ctrl-c internally if restart count of any thread is over, let's say, 20.
 I planned to run the script as a service in the first place so that would handle the process cycling and solve the problem - though it's not exactly elegant way of doing it.
-MQTT heartbeats are also noted by SmartThings so it's possible to give alert to my phone if my computer is answering to ping but the script hasn't send heartbeat in 5 minutes or something.
+MQTT heartbeats are also noted by SmartThings so it's possible to give alert to my phone if my computer is answering to ping but the script hasn't send heartbeat in 5 minutes or something.~~ Did exactly that, time tells if it helped.
 * Harmonize data payload structures - voicemeeter returns data in different form than what it receives.